Positions Queensland as a global innovation hub with grants to Queensland research organisations to collaborate on research projects with industry.

 About the Innovation Partnerships

-The Advance Queensland Innovation Partnerships program supports end-users (industry, small to medium size enterprises, public sector and non-government organisations) to undertake collaborative research projects with research organisations that address an industry or end-user issue, within the parameters of the Queensland Science and Research Priorities.
-Investment in these targeted areas of science and research will build a foundation for Queensland to develop as a global innovation hub and gateway into markets in the Asia Pacific and beyond.
+The Advance Queensland Innovation Partnerships program supports research organisations to undertake collaborative research projects with end-users (industry, small to medium size enterprises, public sector and non-government organisations) that address an industry or end-user issue, within the parameters of the Queensland Science and Research Priorities and the Advance Queensland Roadmaps.
+Investment in these targeted areas will build a foundation for Queensland to develop as a global innovation hub and gateway into markets in the Asia Pacific and beyond.

-Find out about the 15 successful recipients who received Round one Innovation Partnerships funding across the following priority areas:
+Find out about the successful recipients who received 2015–16 Innovation Partnerships funding across the following priority areas: